RakhithJK/BishopFox-sliver-wiki/Armory.md

 ## The Official Armory

 The official armory ships with Sliver binaries and is included by default in the `Makefile` when compiling from source.
 You can interact with the Armory using the `armory` command.
 Packages installed from the official armory are compiled and cryptographically signed by the Sliver authors.
 While we make a best effort to review 3rd party code, you are responsible for reviewing and understanding any 3rd party code before using it.
+Source code for any alias or extension can be found under the [Sliver Armory GitHub](https://github.com/sliverarmory) organization.

 #### Installing Packages